DUNE-DAQ/appmodel/docs/README.md

  The **ReadoutApplication** inherits from **SmartDaqApplication** and provides a `generate_modules()` method which will generate a **DataReaderModule** for each **DetectorToDaqConnection** associated with the application via the `detector_connections` relationship, and set of **DataHandlerModule** objects, i.e. **DLH** for each
 **DetectorStream** plus a single **TPHandlerModule** (FIXME: this shall become a TPHandler per detector plane).

  Optionally **DataRecorderModule** modules may be created (not supported yet)).
 The modules are created according to the configuration given by the data_reader, link_handler, data_recorder and tp_handler relationships respectively.

-Connections between pairs of modules are configured according to the queue_rules relationship inherited from **SmartDaqApplication**.
+ Connections between pairs
+of modules are configured according to the `queue_rules` relationship inherited from **SmartDaqApplication**.

 ### Far Detector schema extensions

 ![Class extensions for far detector](fd_customizations.png)

-Several OKS classes have far detector specific customisations, as shown in the diagram.
+Several OKS classes have far detector specific customisations, as shown in blue the above diagram.

 ## DataFlow applications